Hong Kong queue of IPO hopefuls faces market reckoning

-HONG KONG, Sept 28 (Reuters) - The number of companies filing to go public in Hong Kong has jumped almost threefold this year, driven in part by China’s burgeoning technology sector, but they will have to contend with weaker markets which could hurt deals.
+HONG KONG (Reuters) - The number of companies filing to go public in Hong Kong has jumped almost threefold this year, driven in part by China’s burgeoning technology sector, but they will have to contend with weaker markets which could hurt deals.

 Hong Kong is on track for a bumper year of initial public offerings (IPOs), spurred by a market rally late last year and listing reforms designed to attract high-growth technology and biotechnology companies.